Pula, Croatia: An Expert Travel Guide!

 Tip: Delicious fish dishes at a reasonable price are served in the restaurant Furia.
 A real insider tip that almost only locals know!

-Another important attraction of Pula is the Fortress Kaštel, a fort from the early 17th century.
+The Fortress Kaštel, a fort from the early 17th century, is an interesting and important attraction of Pula.
 It is perched on the highest hill in the city and offers a fantastic view of the historic center and the amphitheater from the top.
 Built in 1632, when the Venetians ruled the region, this attraction was made as a fortification to protect the port and the city.